mimoguz/pixelj/README.md

 ## Engine/Framework Support

-LibGDX, And (as far as I know) Godot use BMFont config format for bitmap fonts.
+LibGDX, and (as far as I know) Godot use BMFont config format for bitmap fonts.
 MonoGame.Extended package adds BMFont support to MonoGame.

 ## Building